Math 511: Linear Algebra

 $$ \begin{align*} AV &= U\Sigma \\ \\ A\begin{bmatrix} \mathbf{v}_1 & \mathbf{v}_2 & \dots & \mathbf{v}_n \end{bmatrix} &= \begin{bmatrix} \mathbf{u}_1 & \mathbf{u}_2 & \dots & \mathbf{u}_m \end{bmatrix}\begin{bmatrix} \sigma_1 & 0 & 0 & \dots & 0 & \dots & 0 \\ 0 & \sigma_2 & 0 & \dots & 0 & \dots & 0 \\ 0 & 0 & \ddots & 0 & 0 & \dots & 0 \\ 0 & 0 & \dots & \sigma_r & 0 & \dots & 0 \\ \vdots & \vdots & \vdots & 0 & \ddots & \dots & 0 \\ 0 & 0 & \dots & 0 & 0 & \dots & 0 \end{bmatrix} \\ \\ &= \begin{bmatrix} \sigma_1\mathbf{u}_1 & \sigma_2\mathbf{u}_2 & \dots & \sigma_r\mathbf{u}_r & 0\mathbf{u}_{r+1} & \dots & 0\mathbf{u}_n \end{bmatrix} \end{align*} $$

 Remember that we may or may not have columns of zeros on the right, or rows of zeros on the bottom of matrix $\Sigma$.
-That depends on the number of zero eigenvalues $A^TA$ and $AA^T$ have, respectively.
+That depends on the number of zero eigenvalues $A^TA$ and $AA^T$, respectively.
 We have $r\le n\le m$ so there may not be vectors $0\mathbf{u}_k$ for $r+1\le k\le m$.

 In any case, for the first $r$ nonzero singular values we have for $1\le k\le r$,